-Tonya Allen says she declined to be interim DPS superintendent
+Tonya Allen says she declined to be DPS superintendent

 Skillman Foundation CEO Tonya Allen said Friday she has declined an offer to serve as interim superintendent for Detroit Public Schools.